slacgismo/gismo-cloud-deploy/README.md

 </tr>
 </table>

-Tools for executing time-consuming tasks with developer-defined custom code blocks in parallel on the AWS EKS platform.
+A tool for executing time-consuming tasks with developer-defined custom code blocks in parallel on the AWS EKS platform.

+The custom code blocks is designed to be build as docker images that temporaty stored on an AWS ECR repository.
+When users request to run the code block on multiple AWS instances in simultaneously.
+Each AWS instances (EKS nodes) pulls dowm those images from AWS ECR and execute them in parallel.
+Please follow the [System diagram](#system-diagram) to see more details.

 ---